MyNamesLex/Cancelled-Projects/README.md

 # Cancelled Projects

-Repository to store all cancelled projects that I believe is worth showing
+Repository to store all my cancelled projects that I believe is worth showing